zellnerlu/DOA/README.md

 ===
 * Besides the given synthetic logs, please feel encouraged to also apply the implementation on real-world logs which you can find in https://data.4tu.nl/repository/collection:event_logs_real.
 These have also been used to evaluate *DOA*
 * The implemented framework is directly derived from the paper by Zellner, Richter, Sontheim, and Seidl.

+If you have suggestions, questions or comments please send an email to zellner@dbs.ifi.lmu.de.